 The department is heavily involved with Career Ready.
 Business and Computing students apply to join this very exciting and challenging course.
 It opens up a wide range of opportunities, support and experiences.
 Students who are successfully selected to join the Career Ready benefit from Guru Lectures, Business visits, Internship and a Business Mentor.

-The Business Studies Department
+The Business and Economics Department

 Head of Department